jbprojectlab/Library/senior-phase/README.md

 [Intro to Senior Phase](../junior-phase/Intro%20to%20Senior%20Phase.pdf).
 A high level outline of what takes place in senior phase.
 In terms of career success, there's also [this very important workshop outlining everything](https://learn.fullstackacademy.com/workshop/585179c6a2b61e00044d8627/landing).

+Oh and see [here](senior-phase/all-your-projects) for links to all the projects you all made.

 ## Day 1

 - Senior Phase Survival Guide: lecture [🖼️ slides](Senior%20Phase%20Survival%20Guide.pdf) and [📺 recording](https://youtu.be/rKsFwTo3N94)